 |

-American runner Jesse Owens lived in a house in this group on the left.
+American runner Jesse Owens lived in a house that has been restored,

 houses were wooden structures, similar to that seen on the right (which